RoadieHQ/marketing-site/content/backstage/plugins/prometheus.md

 The 'rule' annotation expects a comma separated list of queries or recording rules and grouping dimension tuples.
 Dimension is optional and can be omitted which leads to the first label found from the returned data set to be used as the key to group items with.

 The annotation supports individual metrics, promQL queries or references to a name of a recording rule.
-For complex queries a recording rule is the preferred option, since annotation parsing prevents to usage of characters `,` and `|` in queries.
+For complex queries a recording rule is the preferred option, since annotation parsing prevents the usage of characters `,` and `|` in queries.

 Example annotation:
 ```prometheus.io/rule: memUsage|component,node_memory_active_bytes|instance,sum by (instance) (node_cpu_seconds_total)```